symfony/symfony-docs/routing.rst

 Localized Routes (i18n)
 -----------------------

-.. versionadded:: 4.1

-    The i18n routing was introduced in Symfony 4.1.

 If your application is translated into multiple languages, each route can define a different URL per each :doc:`translation locale </translation/locale>`.
 This avoids the need for duplicating routes, which also reduces the potential bugs: